Many Hands Make Good Work: 5 Tips for Ensuring High-Quality Designs

 Tip #1 – Team Building is Important

 This is an article on quality, so you’re probably wondering why I’m bringing team building into this discussion.
-In order to ensure the best quality drawings possible we need to think of this as a team effort.
+To ensure the best quality drawings possible, we need to think of this as a team effort.
 The steps you take to build trust and camaraderie among your team can go a long way in this effort.

-It can be uncomfortable having someone review your work and add a bunch of red comments all over it.
+Having someone review your work and add many red comments all over it can be uncomfortable.
 Often it can feel very personal.
 But the closer your team works together, the more they will trust and understand that reviews are meant to make everyone’s work better.
 They are not hits to your ego.

 Tip #2 – Review Early and Often